What are the differences between IoT Devices, IoT Routers, IoT Gateways and IoT Modems?

-Multi-network systems enable devices to communicate using any of the locally available mobile radio mast access networks.
-For example, in the UK, this would mean EE, Vodafone, O2 and 3; or a subset of these depending upon price and availability.
+Multi-Network systems enable devices to communicate using any of the locally available mobile radio mast access networks.
+For example, in the UK, which would mean EE, Vodafone, O2 and 3; or a subset of these depending upon price and availability.

-If, for example, the device modem only supports 4G LTE communications and not 2G or 3G, but the strongest signal available is a 2G one, then the device is (as many are) configured in firmware to select the strongest signal (dBm) would therefore select the very low or no data 2G network option, when a slightly lower strength 4G signal with higher data bandwidth network is available.
+If, for example, the device modem only supports 4G LTE communications and not 2G or 3G, but the strongest signal available is a 2G one, then the device if (as many are) configured in firmware to select the strongest signal (dBm) would therefore select the 2G [very low or no data] network, when a slightly lower strength 4G signal but higher data bandwidth network is available.

 As an alternative, Dual modem/SIM options are also available which can connect to two networks simultaneously for maximum temporal resilience.

 When it comes to choosing the right IoT routers for your business, Caburn Telecom and it’s parent company CSL Group stand out as the top contenders in the market.
 With their unrivalled expertise and technology, they have proven time and time again that they are the best option for businesses looking to connect their devices seamlessly and securely.
 Caburn Telecom’s cutting-edge solutions offer unmatched reliability and performance, together with CSL Group’s innovative approach to IoT networking ensures that your data is always safe and protected.
 Trust in Caburn Telecom and CSL Group for all your IoT router needs, and experience the difference for yourself.
 To see more of our success stories and CSL IoT routers and their case studies, please click on the following links: Managed IoT Routers